Wednesday, 7 March 2012

 1 medium carrot, finely diced

-Add all of the vegetables to the 'cake' mixture, stir in to combine.
+Add all of the vegetables to the 'cake' mixture plus the baking powder, stir briefly (don't overwork the mix) to combine.
 Preheat your oven to 180c / gas mark 4.
 Grease and line your dish and pour in the mixture.

 1 tsp of black mustard seeds (the yellow ones don't really work as well, try your local asian grocer or health food shop for black mustard seeds)